 Field-hunting tip

-Look in hydrothermal quartz veins country — that is the host setting where maldonite typically forms.
+Look in hydrothermal quartz veins country, the host setting where maldonite typically forms.
 If you start seeing gold, bismuth, arsenopyrite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or interstitial fillings habit, so train your eye for that shape before scanning the outcrop.